Dimaryst/rpi_ap_traveler/README.md

   AP Traveler for RPi.
 Use this web app to configure your RPi as AP Bridge with WireGuard.

 ## Setup

+Update your RPi and install packages (also you need to configure 'raspi-config' wlan settings)
 ```
+  sudo raspi-config
   sudo apt-get update
   sudo apt-get install mitmproxy
   sudo pip3 install flask